TheOtherRolesAU/TheOtherRoles/README.md

 ### **Team: Crewmates**
 The Spy gets more information than others from the admin table and vitals. \
 **Admin table:** The spy can see the colors of the players on the table.\
-**Vitals**: The spy can see how long dead players have been dead for.
+**Vitals**: The spy can see how long dead players have been dead for.\
+\
+**NOTE:**
+- Even if the Morphling morphes or the Camouflager camouflages, the Spy sees the right colors on the admin table.
 ### Game Options
 | Name | Description |
 |----------|:-------------:|